streamfold/rotel/README.md

 ### File exporter configuration

+**WARNING**: The Parquet and JSON file format is evolving and subject to breaking changes between releases.
+There is consolidation planned with official Arrow schemas from the OpenTelemetry Arrow project.

 The File exporter can be selected with `--exporter file`.
 It writes telemetry out as periodic files on the local filesystem.
 Currently **Parquet** and **JSON** formats are supported.